-® Windows XP, Windows Vista, Windows 7 and Windows 8 are registered trademarks of Microsoft.
+® Windows and Windows Server are registered trademarks of Microsoft.

 ® Sheerpower is a registered trademark of Touch Technologies, Inc.

 Touch Technologies, Inc. (TTI) has prepared this publication for use by TTI personnel, licensees, and customers.
 This information is protected by copyright.
 No part of this document may be photocopied, reproduced or translated to another language without prior written consent of Touch Technologies, Incorporated.

 TTI believes the information described in this publication is accurate and reliable; much care has been taken in its preparation.
 However, no responsibility, financial or otherwise, is accepted for any consequences arising out of the use of this material.